-Since 2008 BAM Nuttall has reported its direct carbon emissions footprint in order to meet customer, legislative and parent company requirements, and we have mature energy and carbon measurement systems that have continually improved over time.
-We continue to focus on reducing our use of liquid fuel which is responsible for two-thirds of our direct Scope 1 carbon emissions in a typical year.
-Earthworks are a significant driver of these emissions due to their use of very large and numerous earthmoving plant exclusively powered by gas oil.
+Since 2008 BAM Nuttall has reported its direct carbon emissions footprint in order to meet customer, legislative and parent company requirements and we have mature energy and carbon measurement systems which have continually improved over time.
+We continue to focus on reducing our liquid fuel usage which is responsible for 2/3rds of our direct scope 1 carbon emissions in a typical year.
+Earthworks are a significant driver of these emissions due to their use of very large and numerous earthmoving equipment almost exclusively powered by liquid fuel.

-2020 summary
+2021 summary